jisaacks/await-each/README.md

 });
 ```

-Will wait until each callback is complete before iterating to the next.
+Will wait until each callback is resolved before iterating to the next.

 No dependency on `async` functions!